13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

-The parameter was transmitted to method just is a address value.
+The parameter was transmitted to method just as a address value.